 We’ll explore how corporate wellness programs benefit businesses and employees, and examine the laws and legal considerations your business must understand when implementing such programs.

-What is a corporate wellness program?
+What are corporate wellness programs?

-The precise nature of individual wellness programs can vary considerably, but they may integrate a variety of different elements, such as the following:
+A corporate wellness program is a company-led initiative designed to improve or maintain employee health.
+The precise nature of individual wellness programs can vary considerably, but they may integrate various elements:

-- Gym or health club memberships offered for free or at a greatly reduced rate to participating employees
+- Gym or health club memberships offered for free or at a reduced rate to participating employees

 - Access to support services to help people establish and work toward fitness goals, such as losing weight or stopping smoking